bitlap/smt/README.md

 ```

 The artefacts have been uploaded to Maven Central.
-Alternatively, they are also available on the GitHub registry.

 | Library Version | Scala 2.11 | Scala 2.12 | Scala 2.13 |
 |---------|------------|------------|------------|